kimatron/divelog/README.md

 ##### Standard library imports:

-- [random](https://docs.python.org/3/library/random.html) was used to implement pseudo-random number generation.
+- [datetime](https://docs.python.org/3/library/datetime.html) The datetime module supplies classes for manipulating dates and times.
-- [os](https://docs.python.org/3/library/os.html ) was used to clear the terminal before running the program.
+- [os](https://docs.python.org/3/library/os.html) was used to clear the terminal before running the program.

+- [copy](https://docs.python.org/3/library/copy.html) The copy module is used in the delete_dive_log() function.
+The copy.copy() function is used to create a shallow copy of the dive log list obtained from the Google Sheets spreadsheet.
+This allows the function to update the list of dive logs after deleting a log without modifying the original list.

 ##### Third-party imports:

 - [NLTK Package](https://www.nltk.org/) was used in order to be able to work with pattern package.